 No more armies of people and the mother-of-all-spreadsheets to keep tabs on your bill of material.
 As a single system of truth, SDX serves as the digital thread connecting manufacturing data from the original design to the finished product through all tiers of the supply chain.

-Think of SDX as an early warning system or a ‘control tower’ for your extended part and raw material supply chain.
+Think of SDX as an early warning system or a ‘control tower’ for your raw material supply chain.
 It’s the simplest answer to keeping an eye on the timely purchase and supply of materials by your Tier 1- N Tier suppliers.

-Combining your master production schedule for parts with the extended bill of materials captured with PAC, SDX alerts you to potential disruptions weeks and even months before they become a problem.
-Artificial Intelligence and intelligent algorithms take into account dozens of variables to help ensure that raw material is never the reason a part is late to you.
+By linking your demand for parts and assemblies with related bills of material, SDX alerts you to potential disruptions weeks and even months before they become a problem.
+Artificial intelligence and sophisticated algorithms take into account dozens of variables to help ensure that raw material is never the reason a part is late to you.

 Common Request for Quotation (RFQ) Challenges: 1) No-bids 2) Incomplete bids 3) Unqualified responses.